Fees, Scholarships and Financial Assistance

 What scholarships are available for International students?

-The International Office provides information on scholarships available for international students.
+Check the scholarships available for international students.

 Whilst it is possible to submit an application package earlier than the deadline, it is not possible to be given an offer until all applications have been assessed, interviews completed and a ranking of offering of places has been determined.
 It is not possible for the Faculty to determine who the highest ranked candidates are until all applications are received and ranked.
-As admission into the DCP/MSc is highly competitive and admission decisions are based on a ranking of all applications received by the published deadline, it is necessary to adhere to the application assessment timetable, in order to have a fair admissions process so as not to disadvantage any applicants.
+As admission into the MCP and MCP&PhD is highly competitive and admission decisions are based on a ranking of all applications received by the published deadline, it is necessary to adhere to the application assessment timetable, in order to have a fair admissions process so as not to disadvantage any applicants.

 As an international student if I submit my application early, can I be given an earlier indication as to whether my application would be successful?